nativestranger/hew/README.md

-iterating on an app for artists&curators/venues to connect
+iterating on an app for artists&curators/venues to connect.